A subwoofer is a must-have component in your home audio system to experience solid bass performance.

 When your subwoofer is standing in the middle of your media room, you will likely get poor bass performance.

 It might perform better in corners, but you might not be getting the best bass either.
-Even worse, it might results in bass vibrations leakage to the neighboring rooms.
+Even worse, it might result in bass vibrations leakage to the neighboring rooms.
 In such cases, you will have to consider isolating your subwoofer from the floor and soundproofing your media room.

 The dimensions of your room also affect your subwoofer’s performance.
 For instance, you might not enjoy an excellent bass in a very small room.